-Roshanne spends a great portion of each year living in Spain/Europe performing, teaching international workshops and continuing to study the art of Flamenco.
-She is Director of Alma Flamenca Dance School in Adelaide, giving classes in Thebarton and Melrose Park, and also teaches workshops and gives performances throughout Australia.
-She is founder and Director of the Alma Flamenca Performance Company and co-founding member of Velada Flamenco Performance Company.
+Roshanne spends a great portion of each year living in Spain, from where she performs, studies and teaches workshops (London, Madrid, Sevilla, & New York).
+She is Director of Alma Flamenca Dance School in Adelaide, and also teaches workshops and gives performances throughout Australia (Sydney, Hobart, Darwin, Brisbane, Gold Coast, Lismore, Byron Bay).
+She is founder and Director of the Alma Flamenca Performance Company, Compañía Alma Flamenca, and co-founding member of Velada Flamenco Performance Company.

 Born into a family of musicians, since childhood, Roshanne has been trained in classical piano, voice and various dance forms, including Flamenco.
 She travels the world annually developing knowledge, styles and approaches and has spent extended periods of intensive professional development in Sevilla, London, Madrid, New York City and Albuquerque.
 (See list of recent training below)

 Roshanne is the only Australian recipient of the Beca de Oro (Gold Scholarship) from Madrid’s prestigious flamenco academy, ‘Amor De Dios’ (II Ciclo Dedicado a la Formacion Completa del Baile Flamenco) and has been recognised by some of Madrid’s finest flamenco maestros, as a formidable artist.